35 Trendy Flat Twist Hairstyles You Must Try In 2025

 35. Big Twist With Flat Twists

 Flat twists can make a regular hairstyle look fresh.
-The best thing about this hairstyle is that it works for a formal meeting as well as a laid-back party afterwards.
+The best thing about this hairstyle is that it works for a formal meeting as well as a laid-back party afterward.
 Remember to keep the flat twists thin to nail this look.
+Incorporate minimal silver or gold beads all over to create a stunning finish.
+But, remember to space out the beads evenly to avoid a cluttered look.

 Cee, a hairstyle blogger, shared the different ways in which she experimented with her flat twists.
 She said, “On Friday through Tuesday, I wore the twists down, which I really liked!
 And on Wednesday and Thursday, I have been wearing the twists in an updo.
 I received quite a few compliments on both versions (i).”